AMC Ambassador: 1958

 The 1958 Ambassador became a "full-size" compact car in the Rambler model line.
 This was a change from the plans to produce a stretched 117 in wheelbase version of the Rambler platform for Nash dealers to be the new Nash Ambassador and another version for Hudson dealers.
 During September 1957, just before committing to the production of the new long-wheelbase versions of the Hudson and the Nash, CEO Romney dropped the Nash and Hudson marques.

 With the legacy brands of the predecessor automakers canceled, work on a replacement large car continued, and on 8 October 1957, AMC introduced the 1958 "Ambassador V-8 by Rambler" on a 117 in wheelbase.
+The body received a total reskinning with "surfaces stretched taut over an unabashedly square-rigged framework" removing any traces of the previous, Nash derived, roundness or "tubbiness".
 Its features included the new 327 CID AMC V8 engine mated to a BorgWarner supplied three-speed automatic transmission with push-button gear selection on the dashboard.
-The engine featured a 4-barrel carburetor and dual exhausts.
-This was the hydraulic lifter version of AMC's 327 CID V8 rated at 270 hp and 360 lb·ft of torque.
+The engine featured a four-barrel carburetor and dual exhausts.
+This was the hydraulic lifter version of AMC's 327 V8 rated at 270 hp and 360 lb·ft of torque.

 Management had found that the public associated the Rambler name with small economy cars and did not want the upscale nature of the new Ambassador to be so closely associated with Rambler's favorable, but economical image.
 Therefore, a decision was made that the larger Ambassador would be marketed as the Ambassador V-8 by Rambler to identify it with the Rambler name's burgeoning success, but to indicate an air of exclusivity by showing it to be a different kind of vehicle.
 However, the car wore "Rambler Ambassador" badges on its front fenders.

 Ambassador body styles for 1958 included a four-door sedan and a hardtop sedan, a four-door pillared station wagon, and a pillarless Cross Country station wagon.
 This wagon body style was an industry first in the 1956 Nash and Hudson Rambler line, on which all the 1958 Ramblers were based.

 Model identification was located on the car's front fenders and deck lid.
 Super trim level Ambassadors featured painted side trim that complemented the body color; Custom models featured a silver anodized aluminum panel on sedans and vinyl woodgrain decals on station wagons.
 The 1958 Ambassador came equipped with such luxury items as an electric clock, twin front and rear ashtrays, Nash's traditional "deep coil" spring suspension front and rear, split-back reclining front seats that fold down into a bed, as well as upscale fabrics for the interior.
 Numerous safety features (such as deep-dished steering wheels and padded dashboards) came standard, while lap seat belts were optional.